kpradeep-UK/Basic-Cryptography-GUI-Python/README.md

 ## License

-This project is licensed under the [Your License] - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the Pradeep Kumar K - see the [LICENSE.md](LICENSE.md) file for details.